wiloon/blog/content/post/archive-2/2017-08-30-raspberry-pi-openvpn.md

 user nobody
 group nogroup

-Ok - that’s it - you just setup your OpenVPN server, generated a server cert, a server key and a client side key, cert and config
+Ok - that's it - you just setup your OpenVPN server, generated a server cert, a server key and a client side key, cert and config

 The client cert, key and config are all part of the package that needs to be deployed to the client (On an iPhone you would need to use iTunes to copy these files over)